 However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.
-For example, the terms on which the United Kingdom may withdraw from the European Union are not clear, and it is difficult to evaluate all of the potential implications on the Company's trade, customers, suppliers and the wider economy.

 Emphasis of Matter - Basis of Accounting

 We draw attention to the 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report, which describe the basis of accounting.
 The Solvency and Financial Condition Report is prepared in compliance with the financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.
 The Solvency and Financial Condition Report is required to be published, and intended users include but are not limited to the Prudential Regulation Authority.
 As a result, the Solvency and Financial Condition Report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.